starcitizen42/starcitizen42.github.io/_posts/2024-08-18-shipshowdown-terrapin-for-the-win.md

 ![A image of the interior of the Terrapin, there is 2 2SCU crates as well as 1 1SCU crate with additional room.
 The bed is blocked but it could be better sorted to still keep access.](/assets/img/ships/terrapin/shipshowdown2954/5SCU_cargo_terrapin_example.jpg)

-Try as I could I was unable to get a Nox to fit inside,  I have head others have done it!
+Try as I could I was unable to get a Nox to fit inside,  I have heard others have done it!
 But here is my results!
 Terrapin 1 Nox 0.

 ![My poor nox broken in to tiny bits! but not a scratch on the Terrapin cept maybe the ramp.](/assets/img/ships/terrapin/shipshowdown2954/tears_of_nox.jpg)